EVOLVED-5G/EVOLVED-5G-overview/README.md

 ### NEF emulator

 The Network Function Exposure (NEF) is the Northbound interface between the NEF and the Application Function (AF).
-It specifies RESTful APIs that allow the AF to access the services and capabilities provided by 3GPP network entities and securely exposed by NEF (https://www.etsi.org/deliver/etsi_ts/129500_129599/129522/16.04.00_60/ts_129522v160400p.pdf).In EVOLVED-5G we have developed and implement a NEF emulator software to emulate the Northbound APIs of 3GPP’s.
+It specifies RESTful APIs that allow the AF to access the services and capabilities provided by 3GPP network entities and securely exposed by NEF [Network Exposure Function](https://www.etsi.org/deliver/etsi_ts/129500_129599/129522/16.04.00_60/ts_129522v160400p.pdf).In EVOLVED-5G we have developed and implement a NEF emulator software to emulate the Northbound APIs of 3GPP’s.

 It mainly follows the RESTful paradigm and provides NetApps with some of the internal services and capabilities that the 5G System (5GS) offers.
 NEF emulator provides tools for simulating events (e.g., mobility aware event where UEs are moving in predefined paths).